 "We are going to change the capital of the Confederacy to the capital of Creativity.
-With the Virginia Museum the way it is, the Modlin Center for the Arts, the new performing arts center downtown, the Visual Arts Center. and now the ICA what we can do is become a destination city for the arts.
+With the Virginia Museum the way it is, the Modlin Center for the Arts, the new performing arts center downtown, the Visual Arts Center, and now the ICA what we can do is become a destination city for the arts.
 It's really becoming a very exciting place."

 Joe Seipel, former Dean of Virginia Commonwealth University's School of the Arts.

-- 6. Ensure that the Public Art Program addresses new ideas about contemporary placemaking, creates manageable social processes, and reflects the "public" in public art.
-Through thoughtful contextualization, public historians can help create and stimulate innovation by allowing us to learn from the past. - 7.
-To embolden the Public Art Program to pose vital questions about the City's program: how are we pushing public art to be a tool for creative understanding of difficult histories and to open up new ways to learn about the past?
+7. To embolden the Public Art Program to pose vital questions about the City's program: how are we pushing public art to be a tool for creative understanding of difficult histories and to open up new ways to learn about the past?
 Are we promoting unquestioned nostalgia for what might not have ever been or are we using history to see how we got here and inspire us to meet what challenges us today?